 Historical Growth of the Industry, Market Size, Nature of Products, Projects and Services, Major Players, Industry Associations and their role in market development, Overview of India's Software Export Industry.
-Concept of Cloud based advertisement- Product delivery and Maintenance, Mobility and alliances for marketing of IT competitive advantage - Segmenting, Targeting and Positioning, IT Consulting
+Concept of Cloud based advertisement- Product delivery and Maintenance, Mobility and alliances for marketing of IT.